lakash22/codeassessment/README.md

 ### Notes

-`*` I have ignored three tests for password and email validations since my code currently does not handle those scenarios, which could allow bad data to be inserted into the database.
-Additional test cases can be implemented to sanitize all user inputs, including fields such as first name and last name.
+`*` I have ignored three tests for password and email validations since my development code currently does not handle those scenarios, which could allow bad data to be inserted into the database.
+Additional, test cases can be implemented to sanitize all user inputs, including fields such as first name and last name.

 `*` To enhance security, a mechanism should be implemented that temporarily blocks a user from obtaining a token after a certain number of consecutive invalid password or email attempts.
 This prevents potential brute force attacks and unauthorized access.